Frequently Asked Questions

 Faculty members who have been notified by the student with an accommodation letter in a timely fashion are responsible for fulfilling classroom accommodation requests.
 Occasionally, requests may come directly from SDS.
-SDS will assist with accommodations that require converting materials to electronic format, loaning laptops for test taking, or providing adaptive equipment for the lab.
-There is a designated Disability Representative in each college who can provide guidance on the accommodation process within the college.
+SDS will assist with certain accommodations, such as: loaning laptops for test taking, providing adaptive equipment for the lab, or arranging sign language interpreting.

 Students are advised to meet with you early in the semester to make arrangements for accommodations.
 At least two weeks' advance notice is reasonable for test-taking accommodations.
 More notice may be needed for some accommodations such as arranging adaptive transportation or interpreters for field trips.
 Because students can register for services at any time during the semester, you may receive accommodation letters throughout the semester.

 Yes, the principle of equal access for students with disabilities ensures that students are able to participate fully in their courses while using the testing accommodations approved to address the impact of the student’s disability.
 Students are responsible for providing notice to the instructor of this conflict as soon as the exam schedule is posted for the class.

 Students Without Approved Accommodations

 If you observe an obvious access issue, ask the student how you can assist and refer the student to SDS for a follow-up discussion.
 Students who disclose a non-obvious disability and request an accommodation for the course should be referred to SDS.
 Not all medical or mental health concerns are disabilities.
 We will assist the student in finding the appropriate resources.